Best ways to spend travel money in Netherlands

 • Provided by Visa and Mastercard, you’re protected against fraud under the card scheme’s zero liability guarantees, which give you full reimbursement you fall victim to fraud.

-• Some debit card accounts waive fees for currency conversion, some have extended ATM networks and other issuers waive international ATM fees.
+• Some debit card accounts waive fees for currency conversion and international ATM fees.

 Cons